 Please see 6.1 Mechanisms for Tax-Related ADR in this Jurisdiction.

-If the taxpayer commits tax evasion, he or she also has criminal liability.
-Tax evasion is an offence triggering criminal liability, when the taxpayer intentionally avoids the payment of taxes, evidenced by omitting to file a tax return or filing an inaccurate tax return, or recording fictitious expenses in his or her accounting books.
+If the taxpayer commits tax evasion, they will also have criminal liability.
+Tax evasion is an offence triggering criminal liability, when the taxpayer intentionally avoids the payment of taxes, evidenced by omitting to file a tax return or filing an inaccurate tax return, or recording fictitious expenses in their accounting books.

 When the taxpayer is a legal person and tax evasion is committed, the burden of criminal liability is borne by the individuals who manage and represent the legal entity.